 All items found on Transit vehicles or properties are turned into the Lost and Found within 48 hours and are kept for 30 days before removal.

-Articles of clothing, such as mittens or scarves, are placed in the Bethel Transit Terminal lobby.
+Articles of clothing (mittens, hats etc.), water bottles, coffee mugs and lunch bags are placed in the green bins in the Bethel Transit Terminal lobby.
 All other items, including phones and keys, are kept in a secure location.